 statistical analysis

-In order to compare the effects of the two interventions across one year of home monitoring, two ways of modeling longitudinal disease activity measures were performed: (1) FC, HBI, SCCAI, TIBS modeling was based on the assumption of linearity between repeated measures and normalization of one year of data to 100 percent for all patients that completed the study.
+In order to compare the effects of the two interventions across 1 year of home monitoring, two ways of modeling longitudinal disease activity measures were performed: (1) FC, HBI, SCCAI and TIBS modeling was based on the assumption of linearity between repeated measures and normalization of 1 year of data to 100% for all patients that completed the study.
 Based on normalized data for each patient, the mean time spent in the green, yellow and red zones (Figure 1) throughout the year were calculated as percentages.
-In addition, the FC and SCCAI, HBI and TIBS sample intensity (defined as the number of registrations in green, yellow and red divided by the mean time spent in remission, moderate, and severe activity) was also calculated; and (2) Based on longitudinal FC measures, area under the curve [area under curve (AUC)] was calculated using the inclusion date and the first observation made 357 d after inclusion.
+In addition, the FC and SCCAI, HBI and TIBS sample intensity (defined as the number of registrations in green, yellow and red divided by the mean time spent in remission, moderate and severe activity) was also calculated; and (2) Based on longitudinal FC measures, area under the curve was calculated using the inclusion date and the first observation made 357 d after inclusion.

 For dichotomous and categorical variables, Fisher’s exact test was used.
 For quality of life and fatigue data, repeated measures analysis of covariance was performed, with a correction for baseline values.
 Kaplan-Meier survival analysis was used to compare the interventions regarding time to a relapse and time to remission on disease activity indices (FC/SCCAI).
-The possible effect of intervention group on time-to-relapse and time-to-remission was tested by the logrank test.
-To compare one-year disease courses of symptoms and FC to TIBS, that were blinded to two assessors, a simple concordance analysis was made by deriving the relative number of agreements.
+The possible effect of intervention group on time-to-relapse and time-to-remission was tested by the log rank test.
+To compare 1-year disease courses of symptoms and FC to TIBS, which were blinded to two assessors, a simple concordance analysis was made by deriving the relative number of agreements.
 Data were analyzed using SAS (9.4).
 Results were considered significant when two-sided P values were less than 0.05.

 RESULTS

 Overall, 102 IBD patients, fulfilling the inclusion criteria, were randomized in the study, with 50 in the OD group and 52 in the 3M group.
 Table 1 shows the clinical and patient-reported characteristics of each group.
 Twenty-one patients (21%) had technical problems getting FC home test to work at inclusion.
-In these cases (n = 9), the patients’ first FC measurement after inclusion was used as baseline if it was within 14 d of the inclusion date; median days from inclusion 5, [interquartile range (IQR): 4-8].
+In these cases (n = 9), the patients’ first FC measurement after inclusion was used as baseline if it was within 14 d of the inclusion date; median days from inclusion was 5 [interquartile range (IQR): 4-8].
 Baseline data (Table 1) across the two groups showed similar characteristics.

-Five patients from the OD group, and nine from the 3M group, withdrew from the study (Figure 2).
-These 14 patients registered symptoms on the constant care web app within a median 146 d (IQR: 18-202).
+Five patients from the OD group and nine from the 3M group withdrew from the study (Figure 2).
+These 14 patients registered symptoms on the constant care web-app within a median 146 d (IQR: 18-202).
 In total, 88 (86%) patients completed the study and made registrations on the web-app, for a mean of 12 [standard deviation (SD) = 1.3] mo.
 Of the 88 patients that completed the study, only one measured FC throughout the year without measuring symptoms.
-Four out of the 88 patients only measured FC at baseline (but completed one-year symptom registrations on constant care).
-Patients were only excluded from data analysis were data was missing.
+Four out of the 88 patients only measured FC at baseline (but completed 1-year symptom registrations on constant care).
+Patients were only excluded from data analysis if data were missing.

 Disease activity